COVID-19 has unleashed various unprecedented events affecting almost every industry, and educational publishing is no exception to this.

 While a significant part of the educational publishing industry is still struggling between print and digital distribution, serving economically fragile markets, and confronting business model disruptions from open educational resources, the pandemic has also accelerated some positive trends in educational publishing.
 For instance, McGraw Hill- one of the well-known educational publishers reported double-digit increases in their overall digital billings in its fiscal Q2 2021 quarter.

 Also Read: The Role of Technology in Digital Publishing

 One of the critical changes witnessed in educational publishing is that several traditional publishing houses are now adopting digital publishing.
 As schools and colleges have moved to online learning, this has resulted in the rapid growth of the digital publishing market globally.

-In this blog, we explore some of the top post-COVID trends that the educational publishing industry will witness and implement in the future.
+Top post-COVID trends that the educational publishing industry will witness and implement now -

 1. Digital learning is going to be the future

 From K-12 to higher education, the digital learning landscape has seen a monumental evolution from the time pandemic began.
 While most students and teachers are eagerly waiting to get back into the classrooms once the situation stabilizes, the impact that technology had on education systems and curricula together during this period is likely to stay here in some form in the future as well.

 Even when the much-awaited move of going back full-time to in-person learning happens, the classrooms will probably continue to use the various tools at their disposal in blended learning and flipped classroom environments, enabling them to get the best of both worlds.

 To navigate this accelerated digital trajectory brought by the pandemic, educational publishers, especially in the higher-ed market, need to shift away from sales of textbook titles toward all-inclusive cloud-based services and subscription content bundles.